marcvaldez/Socket-Programming-Tutorial/README.md

 # Socket Programming Tutorial using C# and the .Net Framework

-In this tutorial, we will create a simple server and a simple client that will communicate with each other using TCP.
+In this tutorial, we will create a simple server app and client app that will communicate with each other using TCP.

 The diagram below shows a typical process flow for a TCP client-server application